eficode-academy/rf-katas/exercises/05-negative_testing.md

 `${USERNAME}` will access only that keyword argument variable (in programming, this is called shadowing).

-*Pro tip:* The `Fill Secret` keyword might fail with an error saying `Invalid variable name ''`.
-This originates from how that specifc keyword handles variables.
+*Pro-tip:* The `Fill Secret` keyword might fail with an error saying `Invalid variable name ''`.
+This originates from how that specific keyword handles variables.
 The filled data is considered as a _secret_, so the idea would be not to log it, even to the log-file.
 More information can be found from the [keyword-documentation](https://marketsquare.github.io/robotframework-browser/Browser.html#Fill%20Secret), but generally the error can be fixed by replacing the variable reference `${password}` with `$password`, as explained in the documentation.

 When the test passes run the following command to ensure that changes are done in right manner run:

-- Windows: double click the `05-negative_testing.cmd`
+- Windows: double-click the `05-negative_testing.cmd`
 - Linux/macOS: run `./exercises/verify/05-negative_testing.sh`

 If you see `Ready to proceed!` then you're done for the exercise.
-Otherwise check the output and fix, rerun.
+Otherwise, check the output and fix, rerun.